 Keep trying new things so you can fail, fine tune, and eventually learn.
 Just when you are hitting a brick wall, remember this.

 You may be just a few more mistakes away from figuring it all out, my friend.

 Keep showing up and putting it all out there.

 Although life is different than it once was, I am still not done.
 I am hungrier than ever to become a better version of myself.
 And there is not one thing that will get in my way.

 The fire within me is shining brighter than ever.

-Buckle up.
 The journey of the Artistic Engineer is just getting started.